CloudLabs-Samples/JFrog-Pilot/Lab/step_1.md

    <inject key="Fqdn" enableCopy="true" />

-1. In the page that loads up, enter the following username, password and click on **Sign in**.
+1. In the page that loads up, enter the following username, password and click on **Log in**.

    * Username: <inject key="JFrog Portal Username"></inject>